 1. The abnormal stress test has its limitations in detecting myocardial ischemia.

-2. The impact of heart problems on work performance will be examined.
+2. The insurance company will examine the impact of heart disease on your work performance

 The approval of a claim is usually not based on the type of heart disease and its level of seriousness.
-For instance, a worker who has suffered from heart attacks does not necessarily have a better chance of getting approved than someone who has stable angina.
+For instance, someone who had a heart attack does not necessarily have a better chance of getting approved than someone who has stable angina.
 What is more important is the negative impact of the disease and its symptoms on the employee’s performance of his or her work tasks.
 The CPP administration and insurance companies look at how heart problems make it impossible for a worker to be optimally productive.

 A disability benefits claim for CAD can be further strengthened by tracing the root cause of the disease to the workplace.
 Aside from the worker’s own testimony, evidence about this link could also be gathered from his or her examining physician’s medical documents as well as reports from the immediate supervisor and co-workers.
 Having a supportive workplace would certainly be advantageous.
 Also, it is crucial to be able to prove that the best treatment is to avoid any work that might have triggered the symptoms of CAD in the first place.

 Moving Forward With a Disability Claim for Heart Disease

 Heart disease is a fairly common condition that affects many Canadian workers.
 Those who suffer from it will find their work adversely affected to the point that claiming disability benefits becomes a necessity.
 However, the CPP administration and insurance companies make honest workers jump through hoops before they can even get a chance to consider their applications.